danielhanan05/index-advisor/README.md

 ~1ms to ~4ms
 ```

-This proves that the advisor can produce meaningful, workload-based performance improvements.
+This demonstrates that the advisor can produce meaningful, workload-based performance improvements.

 ---